 - Customer experience: The ability to provide and improve ongoing customer support to clients.

 - Operations: The structure that is put in place to effectively meet organizational goals and commitments, including the ability to address emerging IT skills needed around the nontraditional services, such as data, digital, Internet and IT-centric services.

 Table 1 lists the relative weighting of the various criteria in terms of a vendor's Ability to Execute in this market.

-This axis evaluates IRCM vendors on their ability to convincingly communicate their current and future market direction, innovation, customer needs, and competitive forces, and on how well those statements map to Gartner research positions.
-IRCM application providers are rated on their understanding of how they can address market forces to meet and anticipate customer demands.
-For CSPs seeking IRCM solutions, vendors' Completeness of Vision is primarily a combination of vendor domain expertise, an appropriate go-to-market strategy, and a focus on innovation in product functionality and enabling technology.
-Geographic footprint and the ability to cater to industries outside the CSP vertical also play a role.
+This axis evaluates vendors on their ability to convincingly communicate their current and future market direction, innovation, customer needs, and competitive forces, and on how well those statements map to Gartner research positions.
+Vendors are rated on their understanding of how they can address market forces to meet and anticipate customer demands.
+Completeness of Vision is primarily a combination of domain expertise, an appropriate go-to-market strategy, and a focus on innovation in product functionality and enabling technology.
+Geographic footprint and the ability to cater to industries outside the CSP vertical also play a role:

 - Marketing strategy: Ability to articulate market direction and aligned product and service offerings with market requirements internally and externally.